 When you get a puppy from the specialist goldendoodle breeders here at Pride and Prejudoodles, you have peace of mind about a variety of potential concerns that wouldn’t be guaranteed if you chose to adopt elsewhere.

-Not only do you have the option of getting a fully trained puppy delivered to your door but even if you choose an untrained puppy, you have the following guarantees:
+Not only do you have the option of getting a fully trained puppy delivered to your door, you also have the following guarantees: